syntasso/workshop/enhancing-a-promise/README.md

 * `xaasCrd`: this is the CRD that is exposed to the users of the Promise.
 It is the Platform team's contract with the SATs.
 Here is where we will introduce a `costCentre` property.
 * `xaasRequestPipeline`: this is the pipeline that will create the resources required to run Postgres on a worker cluster.
 Here is where we'll set the value for the `costCentre` label based on the user input.
-* `workerClusterResources`: this contains all of the Kubernetes resources required to run an instance of Postgres, such as CRDs, Operators and Deployments.
+* `workerClusterResources`: this contains all of the Kubernetes resources required to create an instance of Postgres, such as CRDs, Operators and Deployments.
 This is where we will tell the Postgres Operator to create instances with a `costCentre` label.

 The `postgres-resource-request.yaml` file is an example of what SATs can use to request an postgres instance.
 As a application developer, we will need to update this request to include the newly defined `costCentre` property.